 Increased capital investment

-Medium term: 3-5 years to long term: 5-10 years
+Medium term: 3 to 5 years; long term: 5 to 10 years

-Medium to long-term processes include strategy development, social and environmental management plans, rehabilitation planning, capital management plans, financing and capital investments, and operational planning including contract negotiations and future-focused projects.
+Medium to long-term processes include strategy development, social and environmental management plans, rehabilitation planning, capital management plans, financing and capital investments and operational planning, including contract negotiations and future-focused projects.

 •